Cherry Pie Cupcakes

 • Preheat oven to 350° F and line two cupcake trays with paper liners.
 Set aside.

-• In a large bowl, beat butter until smooth and fluffy.
-Add oil and sugar and mix until completely combined.
+• In a large bowl, beat ½ cup butter until smooth and fluffy.
+Add ½ cup oil and 1½ cups granulated sugar and mix until completely combined.

-• Add eggs, one at a time, beating after each addition, then the vanilla extract.
+• Add 4 large eggs, one at a time, beating after each addition.
+Stir in the 2 teaspoons vanilla extract.
 Set aside.

-• In a medium-sized bowl, stir together the flour, baking powder, and salt.
+• In a medium-sized bowl, stir together the 3 cups all-purpose flour, 1 Tablespoon baking powder, and 1 teaspoon salt.

-• Gently fold half of the flour mixture into the butter mixture, then the milk, then the remaining flour mixture.
+• Gently fold half of the flour mixture into the butter mixture, then the 1¼ cups milk, then the remaining flour mixture.

 • Portion 1 scoop (approximately 1 to 1½ Tablespoons) of batter into each cupcake liner and bake for 5 minutes.